mullroy/mullroy/README.md

 on 21 September 2022.
 In the memo <b>an address</b> is provided to send your queries to, plus instructions on what to put in the memo field.
 This new address is not public and only viewable by the development team.
 Therefore, nobody else will be able to see your transaction and questions in the memo.<br>
-Very important:<br>
+Very important:
 1) Do not send your queries to 'zs14zwr990548vdh607scctpn4z53uyxjmxyakcxf7dslc6c9pctnc0kkqw7v4063gklvpzzwrgrx9'.
 Get the new address from the memo field of the transaction dated 21 Sept.
-2022.
+2022.<br>
 2)As per the instruction in the memo, please include <i>your</i> address in the memo of the transaction you send to us so that we can send a reply back to you.
 We can't see from where the transaction was send (paid).
 As such, there's no "auto reply" address to use.